JonathanLyon2021/Defense-Blog/README.md

 ## About:

         This is my "Project Defense", my final project for Full-Stack/Web development class here @ Kingsland University.
 The reason I did this project is because I love Chevrolet trucks and I've owned all different kinds & sizes throughout the years(1500's, 2500's, 3500's, Dually's, 4 x 4's, etc.).
 Lifted trucks are very fun to drive, I owned one that had a nice lift on it(around 4" - 6") with big tires that was 4 x 4(4 wheel drive).
 Anyway, on this Blog site, `Lifted Truck Blog`, you can register, login, logout, create a new blog, edit that particular blog, and delete that same blog as well.
 I used React.js for this project.
-I'm very happy with the results.
-It's nice to learn the platform that Facebook & Netflix are built on(React.js).
+I'm very happy with the end result.
+It's nice to learn the same platform/language that Facebook & Netflix are built on(React.js).

 ## Libraries Used for this project